 And yet here is the tragic irony of our situation, as you rightly state, in that the bulk of humanity is even further away from perceiving how commercialisation is at the root of our problems today, which are problems that we are all part of to varying degrees.
 The reason for this lack of awareness can be understood quite simply, which is to say that the hearts of humanity are not sufficiently awakened or engaged in alleviating the world’s crises.
 Like I have said repeatedly, if enough people really did perceive the true extent of the climate crisis and its inner man-made causes, there would not be just a handful of committed activists among billions of other people.
-The minds of many concerned citizens may be engaged with this issue, their goodwill may be engaged, but you need the hearts of humanity as a whole—which means you need the active and directed love of millions upon millions of ordinary people.
-You need the masses standing behind you, hearts aflame.
+The minds of many concerned citizens may be engaged with this issue, their goodwill may be engaged, but you need to awaken the spiritual heart centre of humanity as a whole—which means you need the active and directed love of millions upon millions of ordinary people.
+You need the masses standing beside you, hearts aflame.
 And it’s the complacency of the average person of goodwill that is responsible for pushing those stalwart protesters to be only the few.

 Is it sufficient to say that our lack of awareness about the true scale of the environmental crisis is simply due to a lack of love or ‘heart engagement’ with the world’s problems, or can we better understand the basic causes of widespread human complacency?
 If possible, can you also expand on some of the factors that are holding back our awareness of the problem of rampant commercialisation, as well as our awareness of the need for a dramatic and urgent social transformation?

 Here again we must contemplate the illusions that sustain our complacent way of life, illusions that tell us ‘life goes on’, ‘be happy’, ‘enjoy your life’, ‘you only live once’, ‘have a good time—you deserve it’.
 The forces of commercialisation love these illusions, they are like the perfume of business-as-usual, like music to the ears for profit-seeking interests.
 And these illusions, these fantasies that constantly divert our attention from reality, they have the effect of overwhelming the heart.
 We could draw an analogy between what a disease like cancer or HIV represents to the human body, and what illusions represent to the human heart.
 Remember, the heart is like a child—it is very innocent.
 And the heart doesn’t talk or make a sound unless you engage it, because there is no arrogance in the heart, no calculation or self-interest.
-Only the brain calculates and judges, creating all the divisions of everyday life through our identification with the personality, with the ‘me’.
+Only the mind calculates and judges, creating all the divisions of everyday life through our identification with the personality, with the big ‘Me’.
 But the personality is not the heart, and the heart is surely not the personality.

 It is often difficult to elucidate these conceptions of love and illusion in relation to the question of social transformation, as we can only perceive and experience the spiritual reality of the heart through inner awareness, and not through books or merely an intellectual understanding.
-But if you look at this question in the manner I propose, you will see there are two main components that form the prevalent attitudes of complacency and indifference within affluent society, the first being fear, and the second being illusion which is needed in order to appease that fear.
+But if you look at this question in the manner I propose, you will see there are two main components that form the prevalent attitudes of complacency and indifference within affluent society—the first being fear, and the second being illusion which is needed in order to appease that fear.
 Take the illusion, for example, that we can be independently happy in a divided and dysfunctional society such as ours, and then observe the corresponding fear of loneliness, of not being recognised as a ‘success’ in life, of the empty finality of death itself.
 Our constant search for psychological security is the unconscious motivation that underlies our self-seeking desire for happiness, which invariably stems from a basis of fear.
 In the widest spiritual sense, fear is the baggage that has held back human evolution for thousands of years, like a donkey that is tied to a milling wheel that turns around endlessly in a circle.

 And the outcome of these habitual psychological tendencies is what you defined as a lack of heart-engagement with the world’s problems, for most people are too embroiled in their crusades for personal happiness and success to realise the truth of ‘the great illusion’ of commercialisation, or indeed the truth of a world in crisis and confusion.
 The politicians are confused if not entirely corrupted, and we as citizens are equally confused about the grave reality of the world situation, so the blind are leading the blind.
 And yet still we vote for new politicians in massive and exorbitant election campaigns, because humanity continues to love its old illusions, especially those that carry with them a sense of continuity or permanence through traditions.